7 Days That Shook 7 Decades Of World Trade

 What Do Recent Deals Tell Us About Trump's Trade Philosophy?

-After the war, the U.S. and other countries worked to build a rules-based international trading system in hopes of fostering peace and prosperity, and preventing stronger countries from taking advantage of others.
+After the war, the U.S. and other countries worked to build a rules-based international trading system in hopes of fostering peace and prosperity and preventing stronger countries from taking advantage of others.

 To be sure, that system hasn't worked equally well for everyone.
 While some American industries have thrived with greater access to global markets, others have suffered from overseas competition.